Top-rated local movers that handle El Paso to Lancaster moves

 - Lancaster is less walkable than El Paso with a score of 29 out of 100 vs El Paso’s 40 out of 100.

-- Both Lancaster and El Paso have the same bike-friendliness score of 42 out of 100, meaning Lancaster is about as safe for cyclists as El Paso.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Lancaster and El Paso have similar bike-friendliness scores (42 vs 40), meaning Lancaster is about as safe for cyclists as El Paso.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Lancaster’s crime rate is higher than El Paso with a score of 45.5 compared to El Paso’s 32.51.
 This means that Lancaster neighborhoods are safer than 45.5% of all U.S. neighborhoods, and El Paso neighborhoods are safer than 32.51%.